JeeWeetje/iot-workshop/Azure.md

     }
     ```

+20. Select `Save`.
+The changed C# code will be recompiled immediately
-19. Select `Save`.
-In the 'Logs' panel the outcome om the compilation is shown
+19. In the 'Logs' panel the outcome of the compilation is shown

     ```
     2016-09-25T12:23:35.380 Script for function 'TechDaysEventHubTriggerFunction' changed.
 Reloading.